 Nikon’s announcement of the soon to be available 180mm – 400mm f/4 with a built-in 1.4x Tele-converter has raised eyebrows and interest from many long-time users of their legacy 200-400 f/4 zoom lens.
 This updated lens is a highly anticipated and much-appreciated addition to the excellent Pro Zoom Line of Nikon Lenses.

-Disclaimer: I do not own the lens yet.
-I had an opportunity to experience first-hand look and feel only.
-I have no personal images taken with the lens.
-Based on what I saw and how well this lens is made, I have placed my pre-order.
+Disclaimer: I do not own the lens YET but I had an opportunity to experience the first-hand on a D850.
+I have no personal images taken with the lens SORRY.
+Based on what I saw and how well this lens is made, I placed my pre-order.

 Nikon has listened carefully to the user community who use the older 200-400 workhorse by introducing a NEW lens designed for professionals adding in every aspect of Nikon's newest technology The 180mm - 200mm f/4 includes a wider FOV on the low end and adding every new lens technology Nikon currently has to offer in the new zoom.